AdityaWaradkar/Gratia/README.md

 # Gratia

-Gratia is a cloud-native backend platform designed to connect donors and NGOs for efficient surplus resource distribution.\
+Gratia is a cloud-native backend platform designed to connect donors and NGOs for efficient and accountable redistribution of surplus resources.\
-The project is built using a microservices architecture with a strong focus on clean design, security, and maintainability.
+The system is built using a **microservices architecture**, with a strong emphasis on **clean boundaries, security, and long-term maintainability**.

-This repository represents the backend foundation of the Gratia platform.
+This repository contains the **backend foundation** of the Gratia platform.

 ***

 ## Overview

-Gratia follows a clear separation of concerns:
+Gratia follows a strict separation of responsibilities across services:

-- **Authentication and identity** are handled by a dedicated service.
+- **Authentication and identity** are handled by a dedicated authentication service.

-- **Domain data** such as donor and NGO profiles are handled by a separate service.
+- **Domain-specific user data** (donors and NGOs) are managed by a separate user service.

-- Services communicate implicitly through JWT claims rather than direct coupling.
+- **Business services** validate users via service-to-service communication, not shared databases.

-This design ensures scalability, security, and long-term maintainability.
+This architecture avoids tight coupling, enables independent scaling, and keeps the system easy to reason about as it grows.

 ***